 Phi Theta Kappa Scholarship for Transfer Students

-Students are eligible for an additional $2,500 if they are members of this national honor society for community college students and maintain their high academic standard.
+Students with a 3.4 cumulative GPA are eligible for a scholarship worth 50% of their tuition if they are members of this national honor society for community college students and maintain their high academic standard.

 *If a transfer student attended more than one college, the transfer GPA is taken from the last college attended as long as they have earned 15 or more credits at that college.

 These $500 to $2,000 Annual Scholarships vary based on high school academic profiles, intended majors, and community service histories.
 These scholarships were established by donors and the endowment interest generated on these investments yields a number of scholarships for new students on an annual basis.
 These awards are renewable, and all applicants are reviewed by the Enrollment Management Office.
 Students do not need to apply for these awards.
 Every student is reviewed and their achievements are taken into consideration.

 The College participates in the NCAA Division II and offers scholarships to students based on the coach's recommendations.
 Scholarships are available in basketball, soccer, cross country, track and field, golf and tennis for men and women; men's baseball, and women's softball and lacrosse.
 These awards range from $1,000 to full scholarship.
 Students who qualify for academic scholarships, and other awards are still eligible for athletic awards.
 The College sets a limit on how much scholarship funds can be applied to a student's account, typically capping the awards to equal the total cost of tuition.
 In some case, the awards are permitted to apply toward a student's room and board costs, but generally the awards do not exceed the cost of tuition.

 Coaches, through the Athletic Director, make recommendations to the Admissions and Scholarship Committee.
 The Committee determines allocation of funds.
 Students interested in an athletic scholarship should contact the coach or athletic director.